 Finding the best possible defense team was crucial to Simpson’s chances.
 He got that, and more, and was acquitted of murder on October 3, 1995.

-What Simpson assembled, in fact, was a star-studded, experience-rich, celebrity-stamped cartel — the likes of which we may never again see.
+What Simpson assembled, in fact, was a star-studded, experience-rich, celebrity-stamped cartel — the likes of which we may never see again.
 Here are five amazing facts about O.J.
-Simpson’s Dream Team: Johnnie L. Cochran Jr., F. Lee Bailey, Robert Shapiro, Robert Kardashian and Alan Dershowitz.
+Simpson’s Dream Team: Robert Kardashian; Johnnie L. Cochran, Jr.; Robert Shapiro; F. Lee Bailey; and Alan Dershowitz.

 Johnnie L. Cochran (the L, by the way, stands for “L”) was a well-known lawyer before the Simpson case, renowned for his skills as well as his outsized personality.

-Bonus Incredible Fact: Mount Vernon Middle School, the Los Angeles school Cochran attended, was renamed Johnnie L. Cochran Jr. Middle School in 2006.
+Bonus Fact: Mount Vernon Middle School, the Los Angeles school Cochran attended, was renamed Johnnie L. Cochran, Jr., Middle School in 2006.

 Today, LegalZoom is the leading online “legal brand” catering to document creation for small business and private persons.

 Bonus Fact: Shapiro founded The Brent Shapiro Foundation after the death of his son from an MDMA overdose in 2005.

 4) F. Lee Bailey Represented The Fugitive and The Boston Strangler.